This review was written by Eugene Kernes

 Many of the Sunnis were removed from their jobs politically or not.
 The U.S. even removed Sunnis from skilled work such as health care.
 The military was forced to disband.
 All this created frustrated with people who had no other skill sets or means to earn a living.

-Over time, the U.S. had a military decision making in Iraq whose strategy was to approach local populations, with explicit group-focused, and ethnically conscious policies.
+Over time, the U.S. had military decision making person in Iraq whose strategy was to approach local populations, with explicit group-focused, and ethnically conscious policies.
 Winning over regions by very local tribe at a time.
 This built alliances rather than fueling hatred.
 Recognition that it would take Shias and Sunnis working together.
 This policy stabilized the region and heavily reduced sectarian violence.

 As communism and authoritarianism failed, America promoted the opposite, markets and democracy.
 The U.S. backed the democratically elected Shia parliament.
 Led by Nouri al Maliki.
 While the U.S. praised Maliki for an inclusive government, Maliki was determined to perpetrate genocide against the Sunni.
 Persecuting and executing Sunnis.
 Terrorizing the Sunni via the Shia militias.